strangeproblem/strangeproblem.github.io/words.md

 Up until this point I have pretened that the happiness of yourself and others is quantifiable.
 Unfortunately, it isn't.

 Human beings cannot be ascribed a value.
 They do not have zero value, they do not have infinite value, and they do not have some finite value.
 The concept of value actually does not even apply.
 This is what distinguishes people from objects.
 They are sacred.

+[TODO: Examples with the death of one person, two people]

+## The irrationality of ethics

+[TODO: How can we hope to be rational if the value of people cannot be weighed precisely?
+We can't]

+## The ethics of "I don't know"

+[TODO: Thought experiment about two children falling off a boat]

 ## On facts and lies